roccodev/bdat-rs/docs/MODERN.md

 # Modern BDAT format

-This document describes the data format used for BDAT files in Xenoblade Chronicles 3.
+This document describes the data format used for BDAT files in Xenoblade Chronicles 3 and Xenoblade Chronicles X: Definitive Edition.

 ## Hashed labels